Ready to improve the conversions of your blogger outreach campaign?

 Giving them a free trial for your new software is not adding value at all.

-What a value-add means is that you’re featuring this person, writing up a post on your site, giving them a backlink from your blog.
+What a value-add means is that you’re featuring this person, create them a unique infographic, write up a post on your site, giving them a backlink from your blog.
 Now that’s a decent amount of value right there.

 Another thing you can do is ask to interview that influencer on your channel, give them access to your audience.
 You promote their stuff, and at the other end of the stick maybe they’ll do the same for you too.

 So the main goal is to play by the rule of the laws of attraction, of reciprocation.
 You scratch their back, and they’ll scratch yours.

 Time is something not a lot of people have these days.

 Most especially successful businesses who grind it out day in and day out.